bth-dipt-teaching/pa2588-devsecops-iac-security/README.md

   4. In `.github/workflows/tfsec.yml`, uncomment the block labeled "Version 1" to enable tfsec.
      * After the next successful run of the GitHub actions, you should now see about a dozen of security issues being reported.
   5. In `iac/terraform.tfvars`, remove the existing `cidr` line and uncomment the "Version 2" block.
-    * After the next successful run of the GitHub actions, you should now see two of the the security issues being resolved.
+     * After the next successful run of the GitHub actions, you should now see two of the security issues being resolved.